-Zeppole are pastries that are deep-fried dough balls, similar to doughnuts and can range from very light and airy to bread like, usually sprinkled or rolled in powdered sugar.
-They are also sometimes filled with custards or cannoli pastry cream.
-The one's that remind me of home are a little crispy on the outside and soft and chewy on the inside.
+Zeppoles are pastries that are deep-fried dough balls, similar to doughnuts and can range from very light and airy to bread-like, usually sprinkled or rolled in powdered sugar.
+They are also sometimes filled with custards or cannoli pastry cream and not flavored but I had to try making pumpkin zeppoles because they just sound good.
+These pumpkin zeppoles remind me of home because they are a little crispy on the outside and soft and chewy on the inside.

-For these I took a standard zeppole recipe and incoporated pumpkin for some of the water and then added in pumpkin spice for flavor.
-I'd never made a plain zeppole before so I wasn't sure how these would come up.
-Overall I'm quite happy with them.
-They have more of a bread-like consitency than light and airy, but they were still quiter delicious.
+For these, I took a standard zeppole recipe and incorporated pumpkin for some of the water and then added in pumpkin spice for flavor.
+I’d never made a plain zeppole before so I wasn’t sure how these would come up.
+Overall I’m quite happy with them.
+They have more of a bread-like consistency than light and airy, but they were still quite delicious.

-I was going to sprinkle them all daintily with powdered sugar, but the way we get them in NY, is usually in a white paper bag filled with a bit of powdered sugar.
-Then you shake 'em up.
-That's a zeppola!
+I was going to sprinkle them all daintily with powdered sugar, but the way we get them in NY is usually in a white paper bag filled with a bit of powdered sugar.
+Then you shake ’em up.
+That’s a zeppole!

 - 1 lb all purpose flour